saga0302/datasense-ai/README.md

 ---

-## Motivation
+## Real-World Context

-Built to demonstrate AI-native data engineering — combining production Azure/Snowflake experience with LangGraph agent architecture and Claude AI to solve a real problem every data team faces: slow, manual incident response.
+Data pipeline failures are one of the most common and costly problems in data engineering.
+When a pipeline breaks, an on-call engineer manually digs through logs, traces dependencies, identifies the root cause, and writes an incident report, a process that can take hours while downstream dashboards, reports, and models sit broken.

+DataSense AI automates this entire workflow.
+A LangGraph agent detects failures, uses Claude AI to classify root causes and investigate blast radius, and delivers a professional incident report with no human intervention required.

+Same problem every data team faces.
+Solved with AI.

 ---

-*Built by Sagarika Raju — MS Analytics, USC*
+*Built by Sagarika Raju — MS Analytics, University of Southern California*